bellangerq/blog-in-5-minutes/README.md

 # Sentences 💬

-This is a simple web application I made to display short stories.
+This is a simple web application I made to showcase short stories.

 ## To do
+- [x] Import content in store, not directly in pages
-- [ ] Improve `_slug` page design
+- [ ] Close menu on page load (middleware)
 - [ ] Write and design `/about` page
-- [ ] Import content in store, not directly in pages
+- [ ] Create share buttons component
-- [x] Manage nav links order

 ## Tools